peroxy/pokemon-catch-guide/README.md

 ## Installation

-You will need to have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed to run the console application.
+You will need to have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed to build and run the console application from source.

+If you download the executable you will not need anything else as it comes prepackaged and ready to go (Windows only at the moment).

 ## Usage